 Supporting you with the NDIS:

-The NDIS will fund reasonable and necessary supports that will assist you to achieve your goals and objectives, which could include:
+The NDIS will pay for different supports for different people depending on their needs and goals.
+It will fund reasonable and necessary supports that will assist you, which could include:

 - Regular personal care support